How To: Use Displacement

 Set up the object material

 To get displacement you need to input a value into the output node's Displacement setting.
-A Noise texture node works fine.
-You can also enhance it by manipulating the value.
-In this node tree, the value is multiplied by 2 to give extra displacement:
+A Noise texture node works fine as shown here:

 This setting is a material-wide setting and therefore is found in the Material Settings tab in the right-hand pane of the node editor: